documentcloud/documentcloud/app/views/help/uploading.markdown

 # Uploading documents

-Most DocumentCloud users are working PDFs, but our software can work with any file type that OpenOffice supports: Microsoft Word documents, RTFs and OpenDocument files will work just fine.
+Most sourceAFRICA users are working PDFs, but our software can work with any file type that OpenOffice supports: Microsoft Word documents, RTFs and OpenDocument files will work just fine.
 Image files, including tiffs, jpegs and pngs will also work.

 If you open a project before you begin uploading, your new documents will be added to the project you have open.